clubfest/game-tree/readme.md

 ## About

 I want to have multiple people explore the game tree
-* locked means no new players can enter
-* linked means all players see the same state
+* joining means all players see the same state

+## Game
+Consist of
+* rootId

+## State
+Consists of
+* creatorId
+* title
+* remark
+* commentIds

+It cannot be removed or merged once someone else add things to it.

+## Path
+Consists of
+* currentStateId
+* backwardHistory
+* forwardHistory

+## User
+Has
+* subscriptions specified by
+  * creatorId
+  * gameId